f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 It is a good idea to mention the reasons for the anti-feature(s) in the
 description:

--   ‘Ads’ - the application contains advertising.
+-   'Ads' - the application contains advertising.
--   ‘Tracking’ - user or activity data is tracked or leaks, by default.
+-   'Tracking' - user or activity data is tracked or leaks, by default.
     True if the app or a feature can not be used without collecting and sharing such data, or doing requests to a data collecting network service (regard- less if the service is based on free software, or not).
 For example, activity-based down-loading of weather data, maps, avatars etc. (data hosting and delivery services), or uploading of crash logs etc.
--   ‘NonFreeNet’ - the application contains a feature that promotes or depends on a  Non-Free network service which is impossible, or not easy to replace.
+-   'NonFreeNet' - the application contains a feature that promotes or depends on a  Non-Free network service which is impossible, or not easy to replace.
     Replacement requires changes to the app or service.
 This antifeature would not apply, if there is a simple configuration option that allows pointing the app to a running instance of an alternative, publicly available, self-hostable, free software server solution.
--   ‘NonFreeAdd’ - the application promotes Non-Free add-ons, such that the app is effectively an advert for other Non-Free Software.
+-   'NonFreeAdd' - the application promotes Non-Free add-ons, such that the app is effectively an advert for other Non-Free Software.
--   ‘NonFreeDep’ - the application depends on a Non-Free application (e.g. Google Maps) - i.e. it requires it to be installed on the device, but does not include it.
+-   'NonFreeDep' - the application depends on a Non-Free application (e.g. Google Maps) - i.e. it requires it to be installed on the device, but does not include it.
--   ‘NSFW’ - the app contains content that the user may not want to be publicized or visible everywhere, comes from "Not Safe For Work".
+-   'NSFW' - the app contains content that the user may not want to be publicized or visible everywhere, comes from "Not Safe For Work".
--   ‘UpstreamNonFree’ - the application is or depends on Non-Free software.
+-   'UpstreamNonFree' - the application is or depends on Non-Free software.
 This does not mean that Non-Free Software is included with the app: Most likely, it has been patched in some way to remove the Non-Free code.
 However, functionality may be missing.
--   ‘NonFreeAssets’ - the application contains and makes use of Non-Free assets.
+-   'NonFreeAssets' - the application contains and makes use of Non-Free assets.
 The most common case is apps using artwork - images, sounds, music, etc - under a non-commercial license.
--   ‘KnownVuln’ - the application has known security vulnerabilities.
+-   'KnownVuln' - the application has known security vulnerabilities.
--   ‘ApplicationDebuggable‘ - APK file is compiled for debugging (`application-debuggable`), which normally makes it unsuitable for regular users and use cases.
+-   'ApplicationDebuggable' - APK file is compiled for debugging (`application-debuggable`), which normally makes it unsuitable for regular users and use cases.
--   ‘NoSourceSince‘ - Upstream source for this app is no longer available.
+-   'NoSourceSince' - Upstream source for this app is no longer available.
 Either the app went commercial, the repo was dropped, or it has moved to a location currently unknown to us.
 This usually means there won't be further updates unless the source reappears.